joedaws/academic-kickstart/content/post/designing-neural-networks/index.md

 *A single hidden layer network with three neurons.*

-This graph depicts how each of the constituent computations are used to form the final output of th network.
+This graph depicts how each of the constituent computations are used to form the final output of the network.
 Here we call the function induced by the network $f$.
 The function $f$ maps the input $x$ to the output $f(x)$ and is computed as a linear combination of the computations performed in the hidden layer.
-One can also write $f$ in a way more easily recognized as a funciton.
+One can also write $f$ so that it is easily recognized as a funciton.

 ![functional network](network_function.png)
 *The network as a function.*